And, we have been married now

 thing.
 I needed to hold her and say goodby.

-That was so wrong of them.
+so wrong of them.